 - Indicates destination room in new home

-- Each room should display their designated color at entrance
+- Each room should display their designated color at the entrance

 - Each box needs at least four (4) stickers